Kitten Proofing Your Home

 Cellophane from cigarette packs--

 When swallowed stomach acid changes these wrappers into a glass-like substance.
+The same thing will happen with Christmas tinsel.

 Teach children respect for animals--